sitedata/checklyhq.com/site/content/docs/CICD/travis.md

     parent: "CI/CD integration"
 ---

 You can trigger your checks from your Travis CI builds.
-Below you will an example of a `.travis.yml`.
-This integration uses the Checkly [command line trigger](/docs/cicd/triggers/) feature to run checks from any CI/CD solution.
+Below is an example of a `.travis.yml` that uses the Checkly [command line trigger](/docs/cicd/triggers/) feature to run checks from any CI/CD solution.

 ## Travis CI example